omeranson/omeranson.github.io/_drafts/2018-04-23-duck-typing-in-cpp-file.md

 There are a few more requirements.
 For instance, we need to be very careful with the operations on the underlying objects (`T`, `Length<T>`, etc.).
 We don't know what side-effects any operation may have.
-In C++, this even includes assignment.
+In C++.
+This even includes assignment.

 A complete solution would also have correct memory management, i.e. the memory